ArtifactDB/gypsum-worker/README.md

 Uploads can be specified as "probational" if they come from untrusted sources.
 The uploaded files are present in the bucket and accessible to readers;
-however, they are not immutable and are not used to set the latest version of an asset.
+however, they are not immutable and are not used to set the latest version of an asset in `..latest`.
 This is useful when considering third-party contributions to a project, where project owners can review the upload before approving/rejecting it.
 Approved probational uploads are immutable and have the same status as a trusted upload from the project owner themselves, while rejected probational uploads are deleted entirely from the bucket.
 Probational uploads can also be rejected by the uploading user themselves, e.g., to fix known problems before a project owner's review.